ronaldstoner/ron/_posts/2023-10-8-SelfHash_Ensuring_the_Integrity_of_Your_Python_Scripts.md

   <img src="https://raw.githubusercontent.com/ronaldstoner/ron/gh-pages/images/SelfHash.png" alt="" width="300">
 </p>

-# SelfHash: Ensuring the Integrity of Your Python Scripts
 I'm excited to announce the initial public release of SelfHash 0.1.1 that I worked on in October of 2023.
 SelfHash was designed to add an extra layer of security and verification to your Python scripts before execution - ensuring that it has not been tampered with.

 ## Problem